micmejia/bible-dump/NKJV/2 Timothy/2 Tim 3.md

 and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.

 ###### 16
-All Scripture _is_ given by inspiration of God, and _is_ profitable for doctrine, for reproof, for correction, for [^c]instruction in righteousness,
+All Scripture _is_ given by inspiration of God, and _is_ profitable for doctrine, for reproof, for correction, for instruction in righteousness,

 ###### 17
 that the man of God may be complete, thoroughly equipped for every good work.